standard/.github/SUPPORT.md

 - Get a support contract

-  - Feross offers an [open source support contract](https://feross.org/support/), for companies and teams who want dedicated support, advice, and direct assistance with JavaScript, Node.js, security, or open source issues.
+  - The lead maintainer, Feross, offers an [open source support contract](https://feross.org/support/), for companies and teams who want dedicated support, advice, and direct assistance with JavaScript, Node.js, security, or open source issues.